Currently working with a coach is done remotely via the telephone. Our hope is that this is easily integrated into your life and schedule.Find A Coach

 Therapy at Octave starts at $180 for a 45 minute session, and coaching starts at $75 for 30 minutes.

 Absolutely!
 We feel that using both therapy and coaching can help foster quick and more lasting change.
-In some instances, we may offer coaching follow up for patients seeing one of our therapists, though this is largely dependent on the circumstances of our clients.
+In some instances, we may offer coaching as a follow up for patients seeing one of our therapists, though this is largely dependent on the circumstances of our clients.

 Typically, no. Part of what makes therapy so effective is the real-life relationship and connection between therapist and client.
 It’s possible you may need to set up an odd remote session with a therapist, but we do not offer entirely remote therapy.